 There is much recent attention to low-code software platforms.
-A deficit of programmers is a catalyst for some of these ventures in addition to potential benefits of lower solution development cost, quicker time to market, and components that are potentially easier to understand and maintain.
+A deficit of programmers is a catalyst for some of these ventures in addition to the potential benefits of lower solution development cost, quicker time to market, and components that are potentially easier to understand and maintain.

 Of course, lower solution development costs can result from the cost enhancements to the platform spread across all paying users.
 Often these changes are a part of recurring maintenance fees, giving customers a predictable expense.
 Low-code providers also shoulder the cost of vendor changes to components underpinning the platform, such as operating systems, legal requirements, and updates to critical tools.